wiseup-matching/.github/profile/README.md

 ---

-## 5 License
+## 5. License

-This project is licensed under this [license](https://github.com/wiseup-matching/frontend-public/blob/main/LICENSE).
+This project is licensed under the MIT License.